top of page

 Dropping off blankets & donations

-Blankets and donations should be in a closed bag that includes your name, address and phone/email so that we may send you a thank you for tax purposes.
+Blankets and donations should be in a closed bag that includes your name, address and phone/email so that we can acknowledge your gift with a tax receipt.

-If you don't live near Fort Smith, Arkansas, please visit the Project Linus National Headquarters website for chapters near you: http://www.projectlinus.org/volunteer/
+If you don't live near Fort Smith, Arkansas, please visit the Project Linus National Headquarters website for chapters near you.